RustCrypto/formats/ssh-key/README.md

-Pure Rust implementation of SSH key file format decoders/encoders as described in [RFC4251] and [RFC4253] as well as OpenSSH's [PROTOCOL.key] format specification, certificates as specified in [PROTOCOL.certkeys]  and the `authorized_keys` file format.
+Pure Rust implementation of SSH key file format decoders/encoders as described in [RFC4251] and [RFC4253] as well as OpenSSH's [PROTOCOL.key] format specification.

+Provides support for certificates as specified in [PROTOCOL.certkeys] (including certificate validation and certificate authority support), FIDO/U2F keys as specified in [PROTOCOL.u2f] (and certificates thereof), and the `authorized_keys` file format.

+Supports a minimal profile which works on heapless `no_std` targets.

 ## Features